hinnhi/verilog/README.md

   </a>
 </p>

-This repository contains my solutions to all the problems of the HDL-Bits Verilog problem set.<br>
+This repository contains my solutions to part of the problems of the HDL-Bits Verilog problem set.<br>

 ## Contributors
 Michele Missiroli - <michelemissi.05@gmail.com>